SlavGagarov/it202-hello-world/README.md

 Hi to whoever is reading!

-Why? let me know at sgagar2@uic.edu
+Let me know why you are reading this at sgagar2@uic.edu.